techtimo/Spotmap/readme.txt

 1. From [SPOT LLC](http://findmespot.com) it uses the [Public API](https://www.findmespot.com/en-us/support/spot-x/get-help/general/spot-api-support) to get the points.
 2. (optionally) [Mapbox, Inc.](mapbox.com) To get satelite images and nice looking maps, you can sign up for a [Mapbox API Token](https://account.mapbox.com/access-tokens/).
 I recommend to restrict the token usage to your domain only.
 3. (optionally) [Thunderforest](thunderforest.com) To get another set of maps.
 Create an account [here](https://manage.thunderforest.com/users/sign_up?plan_id=5).
 Paste the key in the settings page.
+4. (optionally) [Land Information New Zealand (LINZ)](https://www.linz.govt.nz) To get the official Topo Maps of NZ create an account [here](https://www.linz.govt.nz/data/linz-data-service/guides-and-documentation/creating-an-api-key).
+Paste the key in the settings page.
+5. (optionally) [Géoportail France](https://geoservices.ign.fr/documentation/diffusion/formulaire-de-commande-geoservices.html) To get the official Topo Maps of IGN France.
+Create an account [here](https://www.sphinxonline.com/surveyserver/s/etudesmk/Geoservices_2021/questionnaire.htm) (french only).
+Paste the key in the settings page.
-4. (optionally) [TimeZoneDB.com](TimeZoneDB.com)  To calculate the localtime of sent positions.
+6. (optionally) [TimeZoneDB.com](TimeZoneDB.com)  To calculate the localtime of sent positions.
 Create an account [here](https://timezonedb.com/register).
 Paste the key in the settings page.

 ### Can I use/add other maps?
 Have you created your mapbox/thunderforest API key yet?
 If not this is a good way to start and get other map styles.
+See the question 'Which 3rd Party Services are getting used?' for details
 If you still search for another map search [here](https://leaflet-extras.github.io/leaflet-providers/preview/) and also [here](https://wiki.openstreetmap.org/wiki/Tiles).
 If you have found a map, create a new post in the [support forum](https://wordpress.org/support/plugin/spotmap/).